Asthma children

 AsthmaIf you suspect your infant or young child has asthma, you should see a doctor.
 Asthma is a sign of an obstructed airflow.
 Your doctor will perform a spirometry test, to measure the flow of air in the large and small airways.
 This will determine whether the child will respond to medication to address the inflammation that may be restricting your child’s breathing.
 Your doctor will give your child a physical, and may order allergy tests, pulmonary function tests, x-rays or blood tests.

-See also Milk Allergy
+See also Allergic Asthma

 Your doctor will also want a detailed description of your child’s medical history.
 He’ll ask about the number of colds your child gets, and about the severity of symptoms.
 He will also want to know how long it takes your child to recover from illnesses.
 He may want to know if your child exhibits symptoms like coughing and wheezing at other times.
 Your family’s history of allergies and asthma will also be important to your doctor as he makes his diagnosis.
 Signs of eczema, swelling and other skin conditions will be examined.
 Your doctor will probably want you to keep a dairy of your child’s symptoms, taking note of other factors such as physical activity, surroundings, temperature and time of year.